Lunar south pole: Missions

 Orbiters from several countries have explored the region around the lunar south pole.
 Extensive studies were conducted by the Lunar Orbiters, Clementine, Lunar Prospector, Lunar Reconnaissance Orbiter, Kaguya, and Chandrayaan-1, that discovered the presence of lunar water.
 NASA's LCROSS mission found a significant amount of water in Cabeus.
-NASA's LCROSS mission deliberately crashed into the floor of Cabeus and from samples found that it contained nearly 5% water.
+The LCROSS mission deliberately crashed into the floor of Cabeus and from samples found that it contained nearly 5% water.ISRO's Chandrayaan 3 became the first lander to land near the lunar south pole region.

+Lunar Reconnaissance Orbiter

-The Lunar Reconnaissance Orbiter (LRO) was launched on 18 June 2009 and is still mapping the lunar south pole region.
+The Lunar Reconnaissance Orbiter (LRO) was launched by NASA on 18 June 2009 and is still mapping the lunar south pole region.
 This mission will help scientists see if the lunar south pole region has enough sustainable resources to sustain a permanent crewed station.
-The LRO carries the Diviner Lunar Radiometer Experiment, which is investigating the radiation and thermophysical properties of the south pole surface.
+The LRO carries the Diviner Lunar Radiometer Experiment, which investigates the radiation and thermophysical properties of the south pole surface.
 It can detect reflected solar radiation and internal infrared emissions.
 The LRO Diviner is able to detect where water ice could be trapped on the surface.

+LCROSS

+The Lunar Crater Observation and Sensing Satellite (LCROSS) was a robotic spacecraft operated by NASA.
+The mission was conceived as a low-cost means of determining the nature of hydrogen detected at the polar regions of the Moon.
+Launched immediately after discovery of lunar water by Chandrayaan-1, the main LCROSS mission objective was to further explore the presence of water in the form of ice in a permanently shadowed crater near a lunar polar region.
+It was launched together with the Lunar Reconnaissance Orbiter (LRO) and it's Centaur Upper stage.
+It was successful in confirming water in the southern lunar crater Cabeus.